 I’ll start with explaining the mama genre of eco-fiction, though you can find more information here.

-- Environmental fiction: Also sometimes called green fiction, this fiction is similar to eco-fiction but isn’t as robust, as it generally deals with humanity’s impact on nature, whereas eco-fiction is more about organisms’ interaction with their environment, including fiction that leaves out humans.
+- Environmental fiction: Also sometimes called green fiction, this fiction is similar to eco-fiction but isn’t as robust, as it generally deals with humanity’s impact on nature, whereas eco-fiction is more about organisms’ interaction with their environment, including human impact and fiction that leaves out humans altogether.

 - Science fiction: Before anything like eco-fiction came along, science fiction had always reflected on natural processes, including the environment and the way humans interact with it.
 Sure, there were the pulp magazines and gadgety stuff back in the first part of the 20th century, which were flashy and scantily clad, but don’t let that small era give the entire genre get a bad rep. I still see science fiction as a valid categorization for stories about our natural world.
 It is based on science, after all, and constantly evolves to mirror the knowledge we have at any given time.
 The term “it’s just science fiction” might no longer be as relevant as it used to.
 Science fiction predicts and prophesizes based upon credible science, and the lines are blurring as the world is entering an era that would have previously been described as “science fiction.”
 I’ve met many biologists, ecologists, and other scientists working on bridging the gap between science and readers by writing science fiction.
 Canadian ecologist and author Nina Munteanu explains it in more detail at her blog and also in an interview I did with her.